catalyst-cloud/catalystcloud-docs/source/load-balancer/overview.rst

   to the first server in the list.
 * ``Source`` This algorithm selects the server based on the source IP address using the hash to connect it to the matching server.
-* ``Least Connection`` algorithm This algorithm selects the server with few active transactions and then forwards the user request to the back end.
+* ``Least Connection`` algorithm This algorithm selects the server with the fewest active transactions and then forwards the user request to the back end.

 ******************